bayfrontmedia/bones-service-api/docs/setup.md

 php bones migrate:up
 ```

-Initial database seeding with an initial admin user and all the necessary permissions can be done from the console:
+Initial database seeding with a verified admin user and all the necessary permissions can be done from the console:

 ```shell
 php bones api:seed user@example.com password